WoofGrrrr/file-system-broker/README.md

 This addon uses code from other projects:

-  * Internally, this extension uses an enhancement of this extension: \[Thunderbird webext-support\]: https://github.com/thunderbird/webext-support/tree/master/experiments
+  * Internally, this extension uses an enhancement of this extension: \[webext-support FileSystem API\]: https://github.com/thunderbird/webext-support/tree/master/experiments/FileSystem